elad773/Go-gin-server-project/README.md

 - This server is run on windos x86/64. if you want to run the server without .exe file:
 - go installed (click [this link](https://go.dev/doc/install) if you didn't downloaded/installed go).
-- gcc compiler installed(check first if it compiles and if not you can download Mingw or TDM-GCC).
+- gcc compiler installed(check first if it compiles and if not you can download MinGw or TDM-GCC).

 **start using it**
  - you can download backend.exe and run it in command line.